 Babasaheb began the revival of Buddhism in India that has grown tremendously after his death, and continues to grow today among his countless followers.
 He was a veritable phenomenon of the 20th century.
-Dr. Bhimrao Ramji Ambedkar, was chiefly responsible for drafting of The Constitution of India
+He was honoured with the highest national honour, ‘Bharat Ratna’ in April 1990.

-Early Life of Dr B R Ambedkar
+Early Life of Dr. B.R.
+Ambedkar

-) awarded him a scholarship and he studied at universities in the Untied States, Britain and Germany.
+In 1907, B.R.
+Ambedkar passed his matriculation examination and entered the University of Bombay.
+He became one of the first persons of untouchable origin to enter college in India.
+The Gaekwad ruler of Baroda (Vadodara) awarded him a scholarship and he studied at universities in the United States, Britain and Germany.
 He plunged himself in the studies and attained a degree in Master of Arts and a Doctorate in Philosophy from Columbia University in 1916.
 By 1923 he completed a thesis on "The Problem of the Rupee".
 He was awarded a D.Sc. by the University of London, and finishing his law studies, he was simultaneously admitted to the British Bar as a barrister.
 After completing his studies in London, Ambedkar returned to India.

-Achievements of Dr B R Ambedkar
+Achievements of Dr. B.R.
+Ambedkar

-Dr B R Ambedkar were a man who tried to turn the Wheel of the Law toward social justice for all.
-Dr B R Ambedkar is viewed as messiah of dalits and downtrodden in India.
-He was the first Law Minister of India; conferred Bharat Ratna in 1990.
+Dr. B.R.
+Ambedkar was a man who tried to turn the ‘Wheel of the Law’ toward social justice for all.
+Dr. B.R.
+Ambedkar is viewed as messiah of dalits and downtrodden in India.
+He was the first Law Minister of India who was conferred Bharat Ratna in 1990.

-Writings of Dr B R Ambedkar
+Writings of Dr. B.R.
+Ambedkar